Time to Move from Reaction Mode to Proactive Security Management

 Agencies are advised to evaluate the risk, based on their unique circumstances, and take appropriate action.

 If Allowing Personal Computers…

-There are some strategies which are could be appropriate, including:
+There are some strategies which are could be appropriate for work-from-home security management, including:

 - Provide patching instructions and regular reminders for staff to keep their computers and software updated with the latest operating system and software patches.
 Consider whether your organization’s remote management / patch management tools could be extended to employee personal computers.

-- Require Anti-malware Endpoint Protection on all computers connecting to the agency network.
-Consider providing centrally managed endpoint protection to employee personal computers in addition to your agency-owned machines.
+- Require Anti-malware Endpoint Protection on all computers connecting to the your firm’s network.
+Consider providing centrally managed endpoint protection to employee personal computers in addition to your firm-owned machines.
 Many endpoint protection vendors are offering free or discounted packages during this crisis so organizations can expand endpoint protection to employee personal devices.
 A few such examples we have identified include: CrowdStrike, Kaspersky, Carbon Black, and Sophos.
 Check with your current provider if they offer a similar benefit.

-There is a different set of considerations, including:
+There is a different set of considerations for work-from-home security management, including:

 - Validate that your patch management processes will continue to work for devices not connected to the local network.
 If current patch management processes require computers to be in the office or directly attached to the network, it may be time to find a more robust Remote Monitoring and Management (RMM) system.

 - Endpoint Protection remains critical for off-network devices.
 Make sure your firm uses a high quality, centrally managed endpoint protection product and that you have enough licenses for any new computers.
 See above for some endpoint protection vendors offering discounts or support during this crisis.